HONG KONG DISNEYLAND

 There is a Lost property counter at City Hall in Main Street USA.

-There are luggage storage services (above) outside the park near the main entrance and luggage lockers for rent inside the park near Market House Bakery on Main Street USA
+There are luggage storage services (above) outside the park on the Park Promenade between Disneyland Resort Station and the main entrance at the Luggage Valet facility and luggage lockers for rent inside the park near Market House Bakery on Main Street USA

 TIMES GUIDE